iwakura1ain/iwakura1ain.github.io/_posts/2020-09-14-Linux_Use_Iwctl_Instead_Of_Networkmanager_For_Wifi.md

 ---
-layout: post #jekyll layout
-title: "Linux Use Iwctl Instead Of Networkmanager For Wifi" #title
+title: "Linux Use Iwctl Instead Of Networkmanager For Wifi"
 date: 2020-09-14 15:20:05 +0900
+layout: post
+categories:
+tags:
 ---

 -   linux use iwctl instead of networkmanager for wifi